-The standardized clerkship policy can be found on the Office of Medical Education website and in the FSUCOM Student Handbook -page 31.
+The standardized clerkship policy can be found on the Office of Medical Education website and by Clicking Here.

-Clerkship-specific grading criteria: How the Final grade will be determined
+Clerkship-specific grading criteria:

+How the Final grade will be determined

 - 1. NBME Advanced Clinical Examination in OB/GYN (you must pass to pass the clerkship) - 2.
-Compliance with patient log data entry of at least 100 patient encounters, 60% of which must be full involvement (pass/fail) - this must be completed by 5pm on the last day of the rotation - 3.
+Compliance with patient log data entry of at least 100 patient encounters, 60% of which must be full involvement (pass/fail) this must be completed by 5pm on the last day of the rotation - 3.
 Submission of all assignments (Reflection, Labor & Delivery Module, Differential Diagnosis) (pass/fail) - 4.
-Faculty evaluations and clerkship director evaluations documenting competency in all required domains - Professionalism (pass/fail)
+Faculty evaluations and clerkship director evaluations documenting competency in all required domains - 5.
+Professionalism (pass/fail)